 Chapter 5 goes through the development of the democratic system in the UK and the constitutional institutions that comprise it.
-It provides information on the Queen’s roles as head of the state, the members and functions of the House of Commons and the House of Lords, the roles of The Speaker, the Prime Minister and the Cabinet, as well as how the electoral system works and how elected members can be contacted.
+It provides information on the King’s roles as head of the state, the members and functions of the House of Commons and the House of Lords, the roles of The Speaker, the Prime Minister and the Cabinet, as well as how the electoral system works and how elected members can be contacted.
 It also presents the powers of the Welsh Assembly, the Scottish Parliament and the Northern Ireland Assembly.

 Moreover, a review of what criminal law and civil law are is given together with examples of them.
 Chapter 5 then explains the role of the police force and their duties and the different court systems that exist in the UK as well as their functions.
 Attention is also given to the fundamental principles of the European Convention of Human Rights and how laws for human rights are applied in the UK.
 This is followed by an overview of the taxation system in the UK to include income tax and national insurance and finally covers what is required to the drive a car in the UK.